-A Draft Governance Strategy was presented at the CCEN Foundational Meeting, on October 25, during the Minneapolis 2015 conference.
-The final Governance Strategy was adopted on December 2, in Paris, during the COP21 climate negotiations.
+- A Draft Governance Strategy was presented at the CCEN Foundational Meeting, during the Minneapolis 2015 conference; the final Governance Strategy was adopted in Paris, during the COP21 climate negotiations.

-Accelerating Progress, Advancing Innovation, is a dialogue initiative co-convened by Partnership for Change and Citizens’ Climate Lobby.
-This series of high-level dialogues brings together select action-focused leaders to small work-oriented (Chatham House) discussions to challenge the limits of past thinking, call on personal and sectoral experiences and creativity, and outline accelerated pathways for effective action on climate and energy, following on from the Paris Agreement.
+Accelerating Progress, Advancing Innovation, is a diplomatic dialogue initiative co-convened by Citizens’ Climate Education and the International Centre for Dialogue and Peacebuilding, in collaboration with the Norwegian Nobel Institute and technical support from the Geoversiv Foundation.
+These high-level dialogues bring together select action-focused leaders to small work-oriented (Chatham House) discussions to challenge the limits of past thinking, call on personal and sectoral experiences and creativity, and outline accelerated pathways for action on climate and energy.

 Learn more at AccelerationDialogues.org